Yunus1903/Yunus1903/README.md

 Hello, I'm [Yunus Sogut](https://github.com/Yunus1903), a passionate IT enthusiast from Belgium with a variety of skills in software & hardware.
 My knowledge is mostly self-taught and partly from my studies.
 I'm mainly a back-end developer, but occasionally I do full-stack as well.

-Open-source is something I totally stand for, as I love to collaborate and learn a lot from open-source communities.
+Open-source is something I stand for, as I love to collaborate and learn a lot from open-source communities.

 With my background in electronics, I occasionally work on IoT projects and automation at home.